 0 General Definitions and Interpretation Rules 4

 1 Constitution 9

 2 The Laws of Table Tennis 38

 3 Regulations for International Competitions 45

 4 Regulations for World, Olympic, and Paralympic Title Competitions 67

 5 Anti-Doping Rules 99

 6 Code of Ethics 164

 7 Anti-Harassment Policy and Procedures 181

 8 ITTF Tribunal 185

 9 ITTF Integrity Regulations 205

 10 ITTF Electoral and Appointment Regulations 232

 Code of Conduct on sports betting for players and officials 24

-Index 24
+Index 245

-Paragraphs which have been introduced or significantly amended as a result of decisions made at the 2022 Board of Directors Meeting or at the 2022 Annual General Meeting are shown as green shaded (additions) or scratched (deletions) in the version with tracked changes.
+Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2023 or the ITTF Annual General Meeting 2023 are shown as green shaded (additions) or scratched (deletions) in the version with tracked changes.
 This is the clean version.